‘Our country is full’: Trump says migrants straining system

 The president’s visit came a day after he withdrew his nominee to lead U.S. Immigration and Customs Enforcement.
 Longtime border official Ron Vitiello appeared to be cruising toward confirmation, but Trump said Friday that he wanted to go in a “tougher direction.”

-Trump, who wants to return to illegal immigration as a key 2020 re-election issue, also took to Twitter earlier Friday to claim that he could revive his threat to shut the border, a move that fellow Republicans warned would have a devastating economic impact.
+He also downplayed the claims of people seeking asylum at the border, declaring without evidence that many are gang members while comparing some of their efforts to find safety in the U.S. to special counsel Robert Mueller’s investigation of Russian interference in the 2016 elections.

-“If for any reason Mexico stops apprehending and bringing the illegals back to where they came from, the U.S. will be forced to Tariff at 25% all cars made in Mexico and shipped over the Border to us.
-If that doesn’t work, which it will, I will close the Border,” Trump tweeted, before invoking the new but not-yet-approved trade policy.
-“This will supersede USMCA.”
+“It’s a scam, it’s a hoax,” Trump said.
+“I know about hoaxes.
+I just went through a hoax.”

-As Trump landed in California, the state’s governor ripped the president’s push for Congress to pass legislation that would tighten asylum rules to make it harder for people to qualify.
+As the president showed off the renovated section of the barrier to reporters, a balloon depicting Trump as a baby floated further down the border.
+And as Trump landed in California, the state’s governor ripped the president’s push for Congress to pass legislation that would tighten asylum rules to make it harder for people to qualify.

 “Since our founding, this country has been a place of refuge — a safe haven for people fleeing tyranny, oppression and violence.
 His words show a total disregard of the Constitution, our justice system, and what it means to be an American,” said Democratic Gov. Gavin Newsom.